efekarakus/efekarakus-blog/_posts/2025-01-08-goodput-degradation-in-rate-limited-systems.md

 {: style="overflow: auto; display: block;"}
 ![sequential-call-goodput](/assets/goodput-degradation/fig3.png){: style="float: left; margin: 0px 15px 0px 0px;" width="250"}  The call pattern for a workflow impacts the shape the curve.
 Consider the same scenario with three calls per message ($$n=3$$), but now the calls happen sequentially instead of in parallel.
 We'll also consider $$W$$, which represents the mean processing time of a single call.

-While the goodput still increases linearly until reaching the peak of $$\frac{capacity}{n}$$, the degradation beyond the peak follows a linear pattern rather than the sharp exponential drop we saw with parallel calls.
+While the goodput still increases linearly until reaching the peak of $$\frac{capacity}{n}$$, the degradation beyond the peak follows a linear pattern rather than the sharp exponential drop we saw with parallel calls. [^1]

 ### Remedy

 Our takeaway is that although intuitively one might expect for the goodput to plateau after a certain point, we instead observe that additional load results in a degradation of useful work regardless of the workflow call pattern.
 Therefore, a simple remedy to make sure we do as much good work as possible is to throttle at the service entry point.
 For our simple setup where there's a single dependency and calls complete in under one second, this throttle threshold turns out to be $$\frac{capacity}{n}$$.
 Naturally, setting up input throttling causes messages to pile up in the input queue since we cannot keep up with the arrival rate.
 This means we need a strategy for handling excess messages such as only processing a sample of messages.

+[^1]: The source code for the simulations is available on [github](https://gist.github.com/efekarakus/77ba91221a1cbdf4a8db2ba146b91f3d).